• Skip to primary navigation

 thyme, olive oil, bay leaves, salt on cutting board.

 We are finishing the turnips with a little herb drizzle.
-Add some finely chopped thyme, olive oil, a pinch of salt and a few bay leaves.
+Add some finely chopped thyme, olive oil, a teaspoon of salt and a few bay leaves.

 How to make fried turnips